iu3kxa/stm32f103-usb-cdc-to-triple-serial-port/README.md

 USART2 shown as "stm32f103 vcp serial port 1" on windows device manager
 USART3 shown as "stm32f103 vcp serial port 2" on windows device manager
 Tested up to 57600 baud without errors.
-At 115200 in tx-rx loop sending larg chunk of data result in data loss; i will thank if know know and point out the problem.
+At 115200 in tx-rx loop sending large chunk of data result in data loss; i will thank anyone that know and point out the problem.

 Pin configuration
 USB_DM: PA11